BaljinderSmagh/SQL-LeetCode-Questions/README.md

      * Depending upon the environment you are using you will need to end the query woth semi colon.
      * Creating a new column from the combination of existing columns in the table is only for temporary duration.
      * While using math operation always remember to follow the PEMDAS (Parenthesis,Exponent,Multiplication,Division,Addition,Subtraction) for the order of arithmetic operations.
+     * In WHERE clause you can't use the alias name created in the select query but you can those alias name with ORDER BY,GROUP BY.

 # SQL Basic Commands